borglab/gtsam.org/_posts/2020-08-30-Laplacian.md

 ## Other Synchronization Problems

-The "mountain shape" problems we discussed above are instances of a class of estimation problemns called **synchronization problems**, in which we are given a set of *pairwise relative measurements*, and our goal is to estimate a set of absolute quantitities.
+The "mountain shape" problems we discussed above are instances of a class of estimation problems called **synchronization problems**, in which we are given a set of *pairwise relative measurements*, and our goal is to estimate a set of absolute quantities.

 Arguably the most studied synchronization problem in computer vision is *rotation averaging*, where we are given a set of relative rotations $R_{ij}$ between cameras and the goal is to estimate the absolute orientation $R_i$ for every camera.
 This is a crucial step in 3D reconstruction algorithms.